logzio/cloudwatch-subscription-filters/README.md

 Give the stack a few minutes to be deployed.

-Once new logs will be added to your chosen log group, they will be send to your Logz.io account.
+Once new logs are added to your chosen log group, they will be sent to your Logz.io account.

 ## Changelog